bentoi/quiclistenertestcase/README.md

 This test case demonstrates two issues with Quic connection establishment and the Quic listener implementation.
 This test case uses Kestrel for the server and the client is a simple Quic client.

 - first issue: `QuicConnection.ConnectAsync` can block synchronously the thread
-- second issue: `QuicListener.AcceptAsync` doesn't accept any new connection establishment as long as the client  if a client remote certificate verification callback hangs
+- second issue: `QuicListener.AcceptAsync` doesn't accept any new connection establishment as long as the client doesn't validate the server certificate

 The output showing the first issue:
 ```csharp